arnobl/kompren/README.md

 ```
 A model slicer is a tool that extracts a subset of model elements for a specific purpose.
 This is the root concept of the Kompren language.
 Type `slicer`.

 The `name` of the slicer must be defined.
 The name of the slicer.
 The expected format is a qualified named (e.g., `pkg1.Class1`).
-For our example type `Slicer`.
+For our example type `Slicer1`.

 Type `{`.